ESIP is seeking an Executive Director! Find the position posting here.

 6. Collaboration: Is the project collaborative between institutions or agencies?

-7. Overall Research Plan: Is the project design and methodology reasonable?
+7. Overall Research Plan: Does the proposal describe a sound technical approach?
+Is the project design and methodology feasible?

 8. Budget: Does the budget reflect an appropriate use of resources to complete the project in a timeline consistent with the proposal outline?